krcdavis/mondo/README.md

 a few highlights:

 **data-handler.gd**: a global singleton that gets certain files from the specified project folder and loads them.
 These files include data files for things like species, scripts for getting data from said data files, the battle engine, etc.
-If the project folder isn't found, the default-project folder will be loaded instead.
-(This has the nice aside affect of letting me work on my own game projects that won't be open-sourced right in the same project, exclude those and the project still "works" right out of the box.)
 Later further error-checking will be added, as well as properly calling add_child() for each file loaded this way so their ready functions are actually run.

 **The scripttags system**: At the moment, data is stored in dictionaries.
 This will probably at some point be rewritten to use resources like most other games but for now this works well enough.
 To aid in that, the project has a system of using "script tags", predefined strings that can be used as keys for those dictionaries as well as certain other commonly-used identifiers (eg types).